Our aspiration: A home for all

 The Co-operative Housing Federation of Canada is the unified voice of housing co-ops across Canada.
 CHF Canada represents over 900 housing co-ops, approximately 92,000 units, and a quarter-of-a-million Canadians.
 CHF Canada provides asset management, insurance, co-op support, education and advocacy in every province and territory.

 Co-operative Housing Federation of British Columbia (CHF BC)

 The Co-operative Housing Federation of British Columbia has 249 member co-ops with 13,540 co-op homes across British Columbia.
 CHF BC provides asset management planning, access to preferential financing, and commercial services, as well as education programs and advocacy for its members.

 Housing Services Corporation (HSC)

-Housing Services Corporation provides programs and services to Ontario’s affordable housing sector to sustain and preserve the building asset.
-Among HSC’s focuses are energy services to improve building efficiency and energy conservation, insurance and risk management, and asset management.
+The Housing Services Corporation provides programs and services to Ontario’s affordable-housing sector to sustain and preserve the building asset.
+Among HSC’s focuses are energy services to improve building efficiency and energy conservation, insurance-and-risk management and asset management.

 Ontario Non-Profit Housing Association (ONPHA)

 The Ontario Non-Profit Housing Association represents more than 700 non-profit housing providers.
 ONPHA’s members house more than 400,000 people in 170,000 homes in 220 Ontario communities.
 ONPHA fills knowledge gaps through its original research and analysis.
 ONPHA provides education resources and provider support to its members.

 Réseau Québécois des organismes sans but lucratif d’habitation (RQOH)